CBAM

 Consequences of Non-Compliance with CBAM Reporting Requirements

 - Fines: Companies that fail to submit CBAM reports or calculations may be subject to substantial fines.
-The exact amount can vary depending on the severity and duration of the non-compliance but typically involves significant financial penalties designed to deter non-compliance.
+The exact amount can vary depending on the severity and the duration of non-compliance but typically the sum is significant to stimulate importers to report.

 - Daily Penalties: In some jurisdictions, there may be additional daily penalties for each day the required documentation is not submitted after the deadline.